kburova/crypto-projects/README.md

 ------

-MAC can be ran with
+MAC can be run with

     bin/mac [key_file] [message_file] [tag_file]